srinathvrao/srinathvrao/README.md

 #### My interests

 - My research interests lie in the intersection of Computer Vision and Robotics.
-I hope to work on a thesis in the same field during my Master's program.
 - In the future, I want to work on Lunar and/or Martian Vehicles that use Computer Vision and SLAM algorithms.

 #### Fun fact: